trchopan/chop.dev/content/posts/near-line-connect-script.md

 (change slide - Slide 20 - How message signing work)

 Ok.
-So this is a quick slide to further describe how message signing work under.
+So this is a quick slide to further describe how message signing work under the hood.

 This is very brief overview but I hope you get the picture of the process.

 So the server is the one keeping the keys.

 These should be created before hand.

 Includes a Private Key and a Public Key.

 Like the name imply, the Private Key can only be known by the server and

-the Public key is the one can can verify the Signature.
+the Public key is the one that can verify the Signature.

+And we also keep this Public key on the Smart Contract so it can perform the verification.

-Ok so, First step is the server use both the keys (also known as keypairs) to sign
+Ok so, First step is the server use both the keys to sign

 the message and produce a Signature.

-As describe above, the signature and the message will be sent together to the Smart Contract
+The signature and the message then can be put in a transaction and sent to the Smart Contract.

-by the user.

-In side the smart we have the Public Key, it will use the key to first hash the Message
+In side the Smart Contract we have the Public Key,

-to produce a hash string.
+it will use the key to first hash the Message to produce a hash string.

 Then will descrypt the Signature using the same key.

-It also produce
+It also produce a hash string.

-a hash string.
-And finally, it compare the Hash strings together, if they are the same
+And finally, it compare the Hash strings together,

-the message is valid and untampred.
+if they are the same the message is valid and not modified.

+As you may known, this method is very popular in our day to day encrypttion

+like TLS handshake, Payment system, etc.

+Ok so let's get back to our Application.

 ## Application Features {#application-features}

 (change slide - Slide 21 - Application fetures)

-Ok.
-So after bridging the gap between LINE and NEAR blockchain, we go full application.
+So after bridging the gap between LINE and NEAR blockchain,

+we build full application for this presentation.

-We spend about 3 weeks develop a working Demo app and publish live.
+We spend about 3 weeks develop and publish it live.

+Please forgive us if there's any bug as it is still a work in progress.

-You can use the link here to visit our app
+But you can use the link here to visit our app

 (point to link)